A Note From Mr. Magee:

 The new shoes are a different brand so students will need to try on a sizing shoe before ordering.

-Spirit Wear Store is CLOSED.
+Spirit Wear Store OPEN.

 Questions can go to: PrideSpiritWear@gmail.com